RobotecAI/RobotecGPULidar/README.md

 4. Build the project:
    - You can use [CLion IDE](https://www.jetbrains.com/clion/) (tested)
    - Alternatively - [cmake-gui](https://cmake.org/download/) and Microsoft Visual Studio

-## Troubleshooting

-### Linux

-To verify that your drivers and libraries are correctly installed, do the following:
-*  Run `nvidia-smi` in your command line and see if the output shows the correct version of driver and CUDA (455.28+, 11.2+)
-*  Check the CUDA compiler: `nvcc -V` in your command line.
-It should show the correct version (11.2+).
-If it points to an old version, make sure you uninstall `nvidia-cuda-toolkit` package and add the following to your library (cuda-11.2 toolkit should be installed if you followed the steps before: `export PATH=/usr/local/cuda-11.2/bin${PATH:+:${PATH}}
-   export LD_LIBRARY_PATH=/usr/local/cuda-11.2/lib64\${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}`)
-*  Run `locate libnvoptix`.
-It should point to the 455.28+ version of the library.
-If you uninstalled the old drivers, run `ubdatedb` first.
-*  Run `ls ${OptiX_INSTALL_DIR}` in your terminal.
-It should list directories of your OptiX SDK.
-*  Build OptiX SDK and run `./optixHello` from the `${OptiX_INSTALL_DIR}/SDK/build/bin` directory.
-It should run without error and show green window.

-If all of these work correctly, your environment is likely setup correctly.
-Some problems are solved by restarting your computer (especially after you change/install drivers).

 ## Acknowledgements